Join us at our Adult Learning Open Evening to discover our higher education and part-time courses.

 How do I apply for Financial Support?

-You can apply on line by clicking the link APPLY HERE or if you are unable to do an on-line application please contact the Welfare Office where we can help you with your application.
+You can apply online by clicking here or if you are unable to do an online application please contact the Student Services Team where we can help you with your application.

 We recommend you apply early as funds are limited and we may not be able to process applications if sufficient funding is not available.